True Singapore Ghost Stories: Reception

 According to the Singapore Book of Records, the True Singapore Ghost Stories is the best-selling local series by a team of writers, and the all-time best-selling local book series, in Singapore.

 The Straits Times mentions "Russell Lee’s True Singapore Ghost Stories has been a mainstay on Singapore bestseller lists since they hit shelves in 1989.
 The material is just so incredibly rich...
 You just want to read on".
 While the South China Morning Post stated that "Russell Lee is Singapore’s most popular writer by a long stretch.
 His prose is clear and his titles snappy."
 The Star reports that "True Singapore Ghost Stories Book 1 is Singapore’s all-time number one bestseller".
 However, the brand has been criticized for blatant misinformation in their reading articles, which the authors attempted to deflect by claiming the books are not meant for research but for fun reading.
+For instance, in the earlier books, the authors claimed that Satanism is literal Devil worship and that the Necronomicon is a real book.